leafOfTree/svelte-lazy/README.md

 - `placeholder: String|Component` Default: `null`.
 Placeholder before load.

 - `placeholderProps: Object` Default `null`.
-When using a Component as a placeholder, allows to pass props to the component.
+When using a component as a placeholder, the props will be passed to it.

 - `class: String` Default: `''`.
 Additional class for the container div.
 It will be `svelte-lazy ${class}`.